robertopinotti/QuickUnimi/README.md

 # QuickUnimi
-The most important resources of [unimi.it](https://www.unimi.it/) in just one single page.
+The most important resources of [unimi.it](https://www.unimi.it/) in just one page.

 This project is not affiliated with University of Milan.